tacostreets/exploring-workflows/README.md

 # exploring-workflows
-A simple repository for storying family recipes.
+A simple repository for storing family recipes.
 This is the readme file.
 There are many like it but this one is mine.